iegomez/mosquitto-go-auth/README.md

 So in practice you could deny general subscriptions such as # by returning false from the acl check when you receive `MOSQ_ACL_SUBSCRIBE`, but allow any particular one by returning true on `MOSQ_ACL_READ`.
 Please take this into consideration when designing your ACL records on every backend.

-Also, these are the current available values from `mosquitto`:
+Also, these are the current available bitwise values from `mosquitto`:

 ```
 #define MOSQ_ACL_NONE 0x00